omdevteam/om/docs_src/documentation_running_onda.rst

 -------------------

 When something does not work as expected, OnDA prints warning and error messages to the console.
-A list of the most common errors and their mitigation strategies can be found :doc:`here <documentation_errors>`.
+A list of the most common errors and a brief discussion of each of them can be found :doc:`here <documentation_errors>`.